Pottery Wheel Buyers Guide

 Choosing your Clay

 And, of course, you will need some clay.
-Cone temps, colors, coarse or smooth, there’s a lot to think about when choosing clay.
+Cone temps, colors, coarse or smooth, there’s a lot to think about when Choosing Clay.

 Some Needed Pottery Tools